 Protected (exempt) Property

-The law allows you to keep the following safe from creditors or liquidation bankruptcy (Chapter 7)
+The law allows you to keep the following safe from creditors:

-- Up to $6000 in cash or property (You must notify the court within 30 days from the date of attachment or levy by a sheriff).
+- Up to $6000 in cash or property of any kind (You must notify the court within 30 days from the date of attachment or levy by a sheriff).

 - Up to $5000 worth of items necessary for the practice of any trade or profession (for example, tools, instruments, books, clothing/uniforms).

-- Money payable to you as the result of court judgments, insurance benefits, and compensation because of sickness, accident, injury or death.
+- Money payable to you as the result of court judgments, insurance benefits, child support, and compensation because of sickness, accident, injury or death

-When these exemptions are important - These exemptions will not keep your creditor from recovering collateral on a loan.
+These exemptions are important when a creditor takes you to court to enforce a judgment against you.
+These exemptions will not keep your creditor from recovering collateral on a loan.
 For example, house or car loans are "secured debts" which means that the creditor can legally seize them if you fall behind in your payments.
 These exemptions are important if you did not put up collateral (such as a house or a car) for a loan.
 The creditor must go to court and get a judgment against you showing you owe the debt.
 The creditor must then also go to court to get legal permission to take your property to repay your debt.
 This is when the exemptions apply.